eslamabdallah74/eslam-abdallah-cv/README.md

 ## Professional Experience 🚀

 ## 1. Full Stack Developer at [GTE](https://www.linkedin.com/company/generaltelecom/mycompany/)
 > Working as a Full Stack Developer, contributing expertise in Laravel for backend development and Vue.js for frontend implementation.
-Responsibilities include debugging and redesigning code components, as well as spearheading the development of new
+Responsibilities include debugging and redesigning code components.
-> features to enhance product functionality.

 1. Implementing Laravel backend solutions for efficient data management and processing.
 2. Utilizing Vue.js to create responsive and user-friendly frontend interfaces.